 The Ulster Fry

-I was pleased to see that my hotel, the Europa, part of the Hastings Hotels chain, is particularly proud of Ireland’s wonderful food heritage.
+I was pleased to see that my hotel, the Europa, is particularly proud of Ireland’s wonderful food heritage.
 The next two items on my list will have you in quandary as to what to have for breakfast when you stay there.
 Of course, I had to try them both, to report back to you on my findings!